Casraw/astrix-node-docker/README.md

 ## Requirements

 - [Docker](https://www.docker.com/)
-- At least 5 GB of disk space
+- At least 5 GB of disk space (And growing)

 ## Quickstart